githubrudramani/MDTrajectoryAnalysisPython/README.md

 # MDTrajectoryAnalysis
-Python and TCL scripts for Molecular Dynamics trajectory analysis These are the scripts to analyze and visulalize the DATA from MD trajecory
+Python scripts for Molecular Dynamics trajectory analysis These are the scripts to analyze and visulalize the DATA from MD trajecory